 Archive for the ‘Capital Markets’ Category

-As the illustration below shows, pension funds alone are worth around USD30 trillion.
+8. Chart: Pension Fund Capital Under Management and Allocations into Reinsurance: As the chart illustrates , pension funds alone are worth around USD30 trillion.
 Based on Guy Carpenter’s analysis of possible capital allocation percentages to the (re)insurance space in consultation with sector experts, a maximum of USD900 billion of this amount could potentially be available for insurance-linked investments.
 This figure is, of course, much greater than currently needed, demonstrating the existing convergence-driven supply excess.
 Given Guy Carpenter estimates global property catastrophe limit is currently in excess of USD300 billion, and the ILS market only accounts for around 15 percent of this amount, pension funds have so far made very small investments in reinsurance relative to their overall size.

 9. Chart: U.S. Property Catastrophe Reinsurance Quoting Behavior: In this chart, the January 1, 2014 average quote across all programs is represented by the line at 0 percent, while the red dots indicate reinsurers’ distances from the mean across all the programs that they quoted.
 The size of the line represents the variability from the average for all quotes provided by the reinsurer.
 Each reinsurer is represented across the bottom of the chart by its A.M.
 Best rating.
 Quotes representing non-concurrent terms were excluded.

 10. Chart: European Property Catastrophe - Typical ROL Changes: The chart compares changes at January 2014 with January 2013.